comsechq/sql-prune/README.md

 Example:

-- Use a different file extension for your backup files: `-fileExtensions .backup`
+- Use a different file extension for your backup files: `-file-extensions .backup`
-- Match on multiple file extensions for your backup files: `-fileExtensions .bak,.bak.7z,.bak.rar`
+- Match on multiple file extensions for your backup files: `-file-extensions .bak,.bak.7z,.bak.rar`

 #### S3 Credentials